 This means that anyone who wants a snappy netbook needs to pick the best netbook applications.
 Finding and judging the best netbook applications can take some time, which is why I’ve handled it for you.

 Picking an antivirus program for a netbook is tricky because of the limited system resources available.
 All antivirus software has the potential to become a real resource hog, because the process of shifting through files in search of virus signatures isn’t easy.

 There are a number of relatively lightweight antivirus programs, however, and Panda Cloud Antivirus is at the top.
 It’s intuitive, quick, and provides solid protection.
 I will admit that this spot was hotly contested, however.
-If you’re not happy with Panda, try Avast! free edition or Microsoft Security Essentials.
+If you’re not happy with Panda, try Avast! free edition.

 Best Browser: Google Chrome